cgt-training2/UI_test_repo/README.txt

 Hello this is sample for UI department.
+Hello
+Now i can sleep